Posted by Rebecca Stevens, Partner

 Her finding that the couple were innocent dupes will improve their chances of persuading the court that the future of the girl should be with them.
 The court’s primary consideration will be what is in the child’s best interests.

-Rebecca, an associate solicitor in our Family team, is renowned for her endless energy, drive and enthusiasm in dealing with her clients.
+Rebecca, an associate family lawyer in our Family team, is renowned for her endless energy, drive and enthusiasm in dealing with her clients on legal issues relating to children.
 She was one of a select group of family law thought leaders chosen by the NSPCC to participate in discussions regarding the Government’s proposed changes to family law.

 If you’d like further information or advice from our family team contact 0800 923 2074 or email firstname.lastname@example.org.